cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

 ### VR Hardware
-- PICO 4 (256GB)
+- PICO 4 (256GB) - Ucotu
     - Typically used wireless.
-    - PICO Motion Trackers work about as well as they are supposed to.
+    - PICO Motion Trackers work well, when Body Tracking is enabled in WiVRn.
     - Left controller seems to be failing now.
-      - Keeps dropping out on occasion, and the capacitive sensors keep getting stuck on or off.
-      - It's always the left controllers lol.
-My left WMR controller way back when was so power-hungry compared to the right.
+      - Drops out on occasion.
+Left Trigger capsense keeps getting stuck.
-- Quest 3s (128GB)
+- Quest 3s (128GB) - Spotlight
     - Typically used wireless.
 I use this primarily for Beat Saber due to its higher refresh rate and more stable controller prediction.
       - The PICO 4's controller offsets are weird, man.
 They flip all over the place.
-    - Can be used in the dark, so if I wanted the lights off for whatever reason, this headset's the way to go.
+    - Prior to HOS 2, could be used in the dark.
+This is no longer the case when using controllers.
+Be sure to thank Meta for removing features!
 - Common notes
-    - Hand Tracking works fine in titles that support it (that is, VRChat).
+    - Hand Tracking works fine in titles that support it (e.g. VRChat).
 Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
         - For PICO, this is under Settings > Lab > Hand Tracking.
     - Presence isn't passed through at this time, so VRChat doesn't trigger its AFK state, Vivecraft won't hotswitch automatically, etc.